Yuuki-Sora/lofi-girl-ripper/README.md

 ```
 [y]es to fetch files from existing url list:
 ```
-If you wish to re-download all the music files using the existing lists, please input "y".
+If you wish to re-download all the music files using the existing lists, please input `y`.

 The download process should then start, and when finished it should look something like this:
 ![A Screenshot](スクリーンショット.png)